thomruns/mongodb-playlist/README.md

 ## Lesson 2
 Connecting to mongodb from the code.
 This lesson creates a test file called connection.js in a directory called test.
 Running this file from the CLI with mongodb running in the background creates a connection to the database.
 Error handling is also provided.

+## Lesson 3
+Create database models and collections.
+Set up a sample schema and model for data.